tkhdyanagi/tkhdyanagi/README.md

 ### Welcome to Takahide Yanagi's GitHub!

-I am an econometrican and a tenure-track senior lecturer at Kyoto University.
+I am an Econometrican and a tenure-track Senior Lecturer at Kyoto University.

 ### R packages